ID | EN

 That's because consuming fructose blocks our brain's ability to process signals from the hormone leptin, the “satiation hormone” that tells us when we’ve had enough to eat, essentially tricking our brains into craving more food, even when we’re full.

-3. Not Drinking Enough Water
+3. Not Enough Water

 Dehydration often mimics the feeling of hunger.
 That's because the hypothalamus, the part of the brain that regulates hunger and thirst, can send you mixed messages when you're super thirsty, leading you to think that you need a snack even though you really just need a glass of water.

-Many plastic food and beverage containers contain the chemical bisphenol-A, or BPA.
-The low levels of BPA we're exposed to are safe, but studies have shown that BPA can affect your waistlines.
+Many plastic food and beverage containers contain the chemical bisphenol-A or BPA.
+The low levels of BPA we're exposed to are safe, but studies have shown that BPA can affect your waistline.
 According to a study from 2014, BPA changes the levels of hormones leptin and ghrelin, which control hunger and satiety.
 A spike in these hormone levels can lead to food cravings, which can in turn lead to weight gain.

-5. Don’t Eat Enough Salad
+5. Don't Ear Enough Salad (Greens)

 Leafy greens are high in vitamin K, an insulin-regulating nutrient that helps quash cravings.
 You should get at least 120 micrograms of vitamin K a day, which is equal to about one cup of kale.